Botanical gardens in the Netherlands

 In the centre of the garden, you’ll find greenhouses filled with tropical and subtropical plants.
 You will also come across the Technical Plants section and a Tree Pavilion with a visitor’s platform at four metres above the ground.

-This botanical garden tucked away in the suburbs of Hilversum can be found at Van der Lindenlaan 125.
-This garden is specialised in Gymnosperm plants, such as conifers, pines, junipers and yews, but also has a collection of ferns, rhododendrons, cycads and ephedras.
+This botanical garden tucked away in the suburbs of Hilversum can be found at Van der Lindenlaan 125, and is specialised in Gymnosperm plants, such as conifers, pines, junipers and yews, but also has a collection of ferns, rhododendrons, cycads and ephedras.

 The Pinetum is home to almost 400 of the 1.000 species of Gymnosperm worldwide and 14 of the 26 endangered species.
 The garden is part of the Dutch National Plant Collection and one of the most important collections of conifers in the world!

-The Hortus botanicus Leiden is the oldest botanical garden in the Netherlands.
-You can find it at Rapenburg 73.
+The Hortus botanicus Leiden is the oldest botanical garden in the Netherlands, and can be found at Rapenburg 73.
 Permission to create the botanical garden was granted to Leiden University in 1590.
-Carolus Clusius, prefect of the garden, came to Leiden in 1593 and set up an extensive collection of plants.
-Clusius introduced the Netherlands to the tulip we all know and love.
+Carolus Clusius, the prefect of the garden, came to Leiden in 1593 and set up an extensive collection of plants, even introducing the Netherlands to the tulip we all know and love.

 Photo: Wim Sonius

 Trompenburg Tuinen en Arboretum is known for its collection of trees, perennials, bulbs and tubers.
-Its collection of oaks, beeches, holly and plantain lilies are part of the Dutch National Plant Collection.
-You'll also be able to find around 700 different types of rhododendron, cactuses and other succulents in this garden.
+Its collection of oaks, beeches, holly and plantain lilies is part of the Dutch National Plant Collection, and you'll also be able to find around 700 different types of rhododendron, cactuses and other succulents in this garden.

 The botanical garden in Utrecht is located in the heart of the Utrecht Science Park at Budapestlaan 17 and covers an area of nine hectares.
 At Utrecht Botanic Gardens, you will find six areas with distinct characteristics, namely the Rock Garden, Evolution Garden, Discovery Garden, Tropical Greenhouses, Birders Den and Bee Hotel.